Arcus Data Repository: A Fast Track to Research

 Accuracy and Speed

 The ADR has been thoroughly tested and vetted, and provides data provenance information on every field, so that you can understand what system the data comes from.
-It incorporates standard enterprise and research definitions, taking the guesswork out of figuring out things like patient status (inpatient, outpatient, ED, and urgent care).
-Besides the data repository itself, there will be an easy to use data navigator that describes in detail what’s contained in each table and what every field name means.
+It incorporates standard enterprise and research definitions, taking the guesswork out of figuring out things like whether a medication was given to the patient or simply dispensed for bedside availability but never administered.
+Besides the data repository itself, there is also an easy to use metadata browser that describes in detail what’s contained in each table and what every field name means.

 Not a Replacement